se4ai/se4ai.github.io/about-why.md

 <em>14.
 Are your AI  your tools private and secure?</em>

 - The less private and the less secure the system, the greater the odds of misuse.

-If you AI tools can't or won't answer "yes" to the most of the above then:

-- Industrial practitioners should use different tools; and
-- Researchers should accept  a new  research challenge (how how to enable that kinds of ethics in that kind of AI tool).

 ## Notes